AVEVA/CONNECT-data-services-developer-docs/content/api-reference/management/account-tenant.md

 string tenantId
 ```

-The identifier of the `Tenant` for this request.
+The identifier of the `Tenant` for this request

 ### Authorization